Compulsory and optional courses

 - 273 An Introduction to Law for Computer Scientists (summer term)

-You a required to take 2 of the following selective courses:
+Computing students are required to take 1 of the following selective courses:

 - (this course is required for M.Eng Computing - Games, Vision and Interaction)